PICASSO (Pico-Satellite for Atmospheric and Space Science Observations)

 Critically, real data from the sensors and actuators are used to simulate the entire mission.
 This allows many of the un-modelled dynamics that, because of the presence of unknown parameters, do not have clear mathematical formulations.
 These can include interference on the magnetometers from magneto-torquer output and magnetometer reading; reaction wheel velocity and gyros output; sensor noise and pointing accuracy; and others.
-Consequently, the use of this system level HIL test vastly reduces the impact of ‘non-ideal’ operation of system hardware on the performance of the ADCS control algorithms, and therefore de-risks the potential for attitude control problems on-orbit.
+Consequently, the use of this system-level HIL test vastly reduces the impact of the ‘non-ideal’ operation of system hardware on the performance of the ADCS control algorithms, and therefore de-risks the potential for attitude control problems on orbit.

 During sunlit periods, the solar panels shall generate power to run the platform and charge the battery.
 A modified version of the standard CS product, four 2U deployable solar panels are mounted to the structure on their short edge.
 Their deployed configuration is shown in Figure 1.
 These panels host the SLP (Sweeping Langmuir Probe) devices whose fixtures run alongside the solar cells.
 Body-mounted solar panels are also used to generate power from Earth’s albedo and to maximize power generation during tumbling.